Anullinator/Noggin/README.md

 # Noggin
-This website is currently under development and is in the "coming soon" stage, which everyone understands as meaning absolutely nothing.
+This is clearly a joke LOL

+I made this website while learning to code, and the website has progressively gotten better as I progress through my coding journey.